GilbertOwen/Rock-Paper-Scissor---React-Laravel/README.md

 ### Dependencies used :
 -Axios

+### To install the react :
+- Access the RPS-react folder by CMD
+- type npm install
+- Done.

-The laravel code is inside historyApi folder
+### The laravel code is inside historyApi folder

-To use this code, you can just simply download it and access it by CMD and type npm install

-And for the laravel inside
+#### And for the laravel inside, do this steps :
+- Go inside the folder
+- type composer install
+- make a database or you can just change it base to what you want inside .ENV file
+- php artisan migrate
+- Done.